 As parents, we’re always looking for ways to keep our children healthy and happy – let’s face it, there’s nothing worse than seeing your little one struggle through a nasty cold or bout of flu.
-As we approach the winter season, we asked some parents, whose kids rarely get sick, to share their secrets on how they prevent their little ones from getting infected with colds and flu.
+We asked some parents, whose kids rarely get sick, to share their secrets on how they prevent their little ones from getting infected with colds and flu…

 “Don’t wait for your child to be sick before taking them to the clinic for the annual flu vaccine.
 I also give my child healthy foods that have enough vitamins.” – Lebohang MaKatleho Tlolane